-Homemade lemon bars are a citrus lover’s dream, and this easy Meyer lemon bars recipe is no exception.
+Homemade lemon bars are a dream for lemon lovers and this easy Meyer lemon bars recipe is no exception.
 The zesty lemon topping is tart but also sweet, refreshing, and beautifully bright.
+The base is a buttery shortbread crust that melts in the mouth.
+It is the perfect vessel to carry the lemon layer.

 Ingredients